adigioacchino/dinucleotide_forces/README.md

 ## Acknowledgements
-Previous versions of these algorithms were developed by Alexander Solovyov and Petr Šulc.
+Previous versions of these algorithms were developed by Simona Cocco, Benjamin D. Greenbaum, Rémi Monasson, Alexander Solovyov and Petr Šulc.